-And then there’s the specialised pesticide sprays for centipedes.
-While the product is effective, you must take extra precaution when handling them and choose one that is not only effective, but also safe for your health and that of your family’s.
+And then there are the specialised pesticide sprays for centipedes.
+While the product is effective, you must take extra precautions when handling them and choose one that is not only effective, but also safe for your health and that of your family.

 Always remember to store it someplace safe and not easily accessible by children to prevent any unfortunate incidents.